Connecting with visitors

 Connecting with visitors is one of the most important aspects of running a museum.

-Understanding, knowing, listening and communicating with your users is at the heart of designing relevant programmes, services and exhibitions and promoting them effectively.
 While it is best to target a particular audience, you also need to ensure that you have removed or reduced potential barriers to access.

 - Understand who will visit and why, ensuring your museum appeals to enough people